 Why Missoula, Montana?

 Missoula offers a unique western experience for the visiting fly fishing angler.
-Not only do we have four main rivers right out our back door filled with wild trout, but with a population around 80,000 the town offers all the services and amenities one could ask for without feeling too big.
-There are scores of lodging options, from hotels, B&Bs and lodges as well as dozens of restaurants ranging from quaint cafes to the best of fine dining.
-Missoula is home to several local breweries and art galleries, and hosts the national headquarters for the Forest Service Smokejumpers, the Rocky Mountain Elk Foundation, and the Boone and Crockett Club.
-Within an hour of town you will find the National Bison Range, Rattlesnake Wilderness, Lolo Hot Springs, Garnett Ghost Town and Flathead Lake.
-Opportunities abound for mountain biking, hiking, whitewater rafting, golf and sightseeing.
+Not only do we have four main rivers right out our back door filled with wild trout, but with a population around 80,000, the town offers all the services and amenities one could ask for without feeling too big.
+There are scores of lodging options, from our Dry Fly Apartments, hotels, B&Bs and VRBO’s as well as dozens of restaurants ranging from quaint cafes to the best of fine dining.
+Missoula is home to several local breweries and art galleries and hosts the national headquarters for the Forest Service Smokejumpers, the Rocky Mountain Elk Foundation, and the Boone and Crockett Club.
+Within an hour of town, you will find the National Bison Range, Rattlesnake Wilderness, Lolo Hot Springs, Garnett Ghost Town and Flathead Lake.
+Opportunities abound for mountain biking, hiking, whitewater rafting, golf, and sightseeing.
 And the best part is you can fly directly into Missoula International Airport on one of several major airlines.
 Missoula is the perfect destination for serious anglers and vacationing families alike.